linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 \begin{array}{l} c (t, T) = \frac{A (t) - A (T) + [ B (t) - B (T) ] M (t)}{\sum_{i = 1}^{n} [ A (t_{i}) + B (t_{i}) M (t) ]} \\ r (t) = - \frac{A^{\prime} (t) + B^{\prime} (t) M (t)}{A (t) + B (t) M (t)} \tag {19} \\ \end{array}
 $$

-Hence, all coupon rates and the short rate are too rational functions of  $M(t)$ .
+Hence, all coupon rates and the short rate are also rational functions of  $M(t)$ .
 If we select a positive martingale process  $M(t)$ ; for example, a lognormal one,  $dM = \sigma Mdz$ , then all rates will stay positive.
 Functions  $A(t)$  and  $B(t)$  can fit the initial term structure of rates and volatilities.
 (See Flesaker and Hughston, 1996, or James and Webber, 2000, for additional details.)

 # Other Single-Factor Models